First American Merchant business loans review

 Yes, First American Merchant is a legitimate connection service.
 It’s licensed by the California Department of Business Oversight and it’s also a member of the Electronic Transactions Association (ETA), which sets industry standards for companies that process online payments.

-Previously, it had one customer review on its BBB page, which was a complaint about giving First American Merchant their bank login credentials before being rejected.
+There are no reviews of First American Merchant on its BBB page.
+Previously, it had one review: A complaint about giving First American Merchant their bank login credentials before being rejected.
 First American Merchant responded, explaining the application process and why that borrower was rejected.

 How do I sign up?